moichim/labir/packages/embed/README.md

 Color may be any CSS color notation.
 If missing, the color will be assigned automatically.

-Dimensions will be clamped to the image size.
+Dimensions might be modified if they are larger than the actual size of the LRC image.

 The second parameter "ellipsis/rectangle/point" is applied only upon analysis creation and its change will be ignored.
 But all other parameters change will modify the analysis - i.e. you can use JS to change the analysis name in the parameter and the application will do that.

 ### Provider components

-The underlying hierarchy from [@labir/core](../packages/core) is mirrored to webcomponents.
-Providers do not display anything on their own - you will need to insert controls inside to see any content.
+The underlying hierarchy from [@labir/core](./packages/core) is mirrored to webcomponents using 4 provider elements.
+Providers do not display anything on their own - you will need to insert controls inside.
 But providers are necessary since they:

 1. build internal structure of @labir/core
-2. expose it as Lit.js context that will be used by controls
+2. expose it as Lit.js context that will be used by nested controls

 The providers need to be used in the following tree - otherwise the app will crash.